 If you’re selling internationally, help overseas customers understand your shipping policy by personalizing a landing page for it.

-For example, Gymshark has a generic delivery policy page, but they've also included a dropdown menu for customers to select their package's destination country.
-That option provides more personalized answers, such as: how long it takes for international orders to arrive, available international shipping methods, whether the parcel needs a signature to complete delivery, and how much shipping will cost.
+For example, Gymshark has a generic delivery policy page, but they’ve also included a dropdown menu for customers to select their package’s destination country.

 Upsell free shipping offers on your policy page

-Their FAQ page is the perfect place to mention the Beardbrand Alliance.
+The brand’s FAQ page is the perfect place to mention the Beardbrand Alliance.
 In a question titled “Why did shipping costs increase?” the retailer upsells its membership to price-sensitive customers looking for cheaper shipping rates.

 Where to communicate your shipping policy to customers

-It's best practice to display your shipping policy at multiple customer touch points.
-It shouldn't live only on your shipping policy page.
-Instead, make it easier for customers to find the information they need by communicating your shipping policy wherever these questions may make customers hesitate about making a purchase.
+It’s best practice to display your shipping policy at multiple customer touch points.
+It shouldn’t live only on your shipping policy page.
+Instead, make it easier for customers to find the information they need by communicating your shipping policy wherever these questions may make customers hesitate about completing a purchase.

 Update a website announcement bar